akrzos/cfme-performance/README.md

 # vi cfme-performance/conf/cfme_performance.local.yml  # Add an appliance and providers
 # py.test --verbose cfme-performance/tests/workloads/
 ```
+*Note there is several rpms you may have to install depending on what is already installed in your environment.*

-When workloads complete, view `cfme-performance/results` for workload output and check Grafana for system metrics while workload was run.
+When workloads complete, view `cfme-performance/results` directory for workload output and check Grafana for system metrics while workload was run.